HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/roundtrip.md

-# Setup Office Round Trip Experience
+# Set up Office Round Trip Experience

 Microsoft Office Round Trip Experience is a feature included in Domino REST API that simplifies editing of a supported Microsoft Office file attached to a Domino document.
 The feature enables you to access, edit, and save the changes to the attached file using the applicable Microsoft Office application without having to download and re-attach the file to the Domino document.